-We saw that $\check{W}^\lambda$, $W_{\mathrm{ext}}$ and $L$ in different frameworks are monotonic along geodesics.
-It is natural to ask if there is some common general background for these functionals.
+We saw that $\cW^\lambda$, $\mathcal{W}_{\mathrm{ext}}$ and $\check{\mathcal{L}}$ in different frameworks are monotonic along geodesics.
+It is natural to ask if there is some common universal background for these functionals.
 The author have not yet reached a good answer to this naive question.
 Here we describe such attempt, without mentioning detail.
 Though the observation does not conclude anything so far, the author thinks it is worth to share.

 The functionals are defined on the tangent bundle of the space of K\"ahler metrics.
 Lagrangian in physics is also a functional on tangent bundle.
 This motivates us to observe the Euler--Lagrange equation of these functional.
-It turns out that there may be a deep common feature as for $W_{\mathrm{ext}}$ and $L$.
+It turns out that there is a common feature for $\mathcal{W}_{\mathrm{ext}}$ and $\check{\mathcal{L}}$.

 We briefly review Lagrangian formalism in physics.
 It explains the motion of a particle by the principle of least action.
 The formalism is formulated in a coordinate free expression, so that it is suitable to deal with holonomic constraints, such as pendulum.
 A Lagrangian is a functional $\mathcal{L}: T M \to \mathbb{R}$ on the tangent bundle of a space $M$.
 The action functional $\mathscr{A}$ is a functional on the path space $C^\infty ([a,b], M)$ which is defined as